 The spectator plaza occurs between the ticket scan and the venue, with direct access to the spectator concourses, where spectator amenities and services are provided, as well as access to seating and competition areas.
 The size of the spectator plaza will be determined through the crowd modeling exercise and spectator load-in/egress rates, based on venue spectator capacities and park crowd modeling.
-Also, due to multiple sessions, a venue spectator holding area is required with an area of approximately 3,500m2.
+Also, due to multiple sessions, a spectator holding area is required for Figure Skating (FS) with an area of approximately 3,000m.